The Silver Community

 Training MSW Students for Social and Political Action

 As the founder and longtime Executive Director of the not-for-profit Urban Neighborhood Services, Dr. Mathylde Frontus, BS ’98/MSW ’99, was also an NYU Silver Adjunct Lecturer teaching a semester-long course she designed called Advocacy and Social Justice.
 Since her election to the New York State Assembly as an insurgent in November 2018, she has maintained her commitment to the MSW students following in her footsteps.
 Despite her legislative responsibilities and busy public schedule, Assemblymember Frontus came back to teach an intensive elective called Political Social Work for Advocacy and Social Change, which she created based on her own experience running for office and serving in the legislature.

 Social Worker’s Survival Kit

-At our 2019 Convocation ceremony, Adjunct Assistant Professor and Gay Men’s Health Crisis CEO Kelsey Louie, MSW ’01, welcomed the graduates into the NYU Silver alumni network and had them each look beneath their seats to find what he termed a “Social Worker's Survival Kit.”
+At our 2019 Convocation ceremony, Adjunct Assistant Professor Kelsey Louie, MSW ’01, who is now CEO of The Door and Broome Street Academy, welcomed the graduates into the NYU Silver alumni network and had them each look beneath their seats to find what he termed a “Social Worker's Survival Kit.”
 Contents included “A Mirror, to remind you to be self-reflective...
 A Blow Pop, to remind you that sometimes things are different on the inside than how they appear on the outside... and an Eraser, to remind you that you will make mistakes ‒ and everybody deserves a second chance.”
 Watch the video to find out what other social worker essentials were inside!